First Prodi government: Formation

 On 21 April 1996, the Olive Tree won 1996 general election in alliance with the Communist Refoundation Party (PRC), making Romano Prodi Prime Minister of Italy.
 The Olive Tree's main component was the Democratic Party of the Left, which contained the bulk of the former Italian Communist Party.
 The PDS' Walter Veltroni, who ran in ticket with Prodi in a long electoral campaign, served as Deputy Prime Minister, and 15 other PDS ministers joined him in cabinet alongside 10 PDS junior ministers.
 It was the first time that (former) Communists had taken part in government since 1947.

 Besides the external support of PRC, the coalition received the support also of some minor parties: the Italian Republican Party (PRI, social-liberal), The Network (social-democratic), the South Tyrolean People's Party (regionalist and Christian democratic) and some other minor parties which later merged with PDS.

 The average age of the ministers was 55.9 years and 14 ministers has parliamentary experience.
 The number of female ministers was three.

-Fall

-The government fell in 1998 when the Communist Refoundation Party withdrew its support.
-This led to the resignation of Prodi and to the formation of a new government led by Massimo D'Alema as Prime Minister.
+Crisis and fall

+In October 1998, the Communist Refoundation Party (PRC) announced the end of its confidence and supply agreement with the government majority and joined the opposition.
+This decision met with considerable opposition within the PRC itself: several deputies and senators, led by Oliviero Diliberto and Armando Cossutta, announced that they would continue to support the government.

+On 9 October 1998, Prodi appeared in front of the Chamber of Deputies and called for a vote of confidence in the government; after several hours of heated debate, the Chamber denied the government its confidence by 312 votes to 313.
+Prodi resigned soon afterwards.

+In the following days, 27 deputies and senators left the PRC and established the Party of Italian Communists (PdCI), under the leadership of Cossutta and Diliberto.
+Concurrently, the newly formed Democratic Union for the Republic (UDR), a small centrist group of former centre-right members of parliament, announced its willingness to support a centre-left cabinet.

+After twelve days of talks, a new cabinet was formed under the leadership of Massimo D'Alema, which included PdCI and UDR.